What Is The Small Business Reorganization Act?

 The Small Business Reorganization Act went into effect on February 19,

-according to the U.S. Department of Justice, and the act:
+meet other criteria,” according to the U.S. Department of Justice,

-- allows for greater flexibility in negotiating restructuring plans with
+Allows for greater flexibility in negotiating restructuring plans with creditors

 and its creditors to facilitate the development of a consensual plan of